AK2420022/verti_farm/README.md

 2. **[DLR stable-baselines3](https://github.com/DLR-RM/stable-baselines3/tree/master)**
    A collection of high-quality RL algorithms built on stable-baselines3.

-These resources provided key insights and methodologies that were integrated into our RL approach.
+These resources provided key insights and methodologies, and functions that were integrated into in RL experiments here.